Is-Daouda/is-Engine/Readme.md

 - [Android] Show Reward Video

 ## What's new in version 2.1 ?
-This version of the engine allows you to automatically update and display the objects of a game, manage the display depth of each object (very useful for making 3D effects in a 2D game).
+- This version of the engine allows you to automatically update and display the objects of a game, manage the display depth of each object (very useful for making 3D effects in a 2D game).
-You can also play sounds or musics in games without using an object (`sf::Sound`, `sf:SoundBuffer` & `sf::Music`).
+- You can also play sounds or musics in games without using an object (`sf::Sound`, `sf:SoundBuffer` & `sf::Music`).
+- Support for C++ 17, SFML 2.5.1 and Android NDK 20

 ## Extras
 The engine comes with an example (2D platform game) that uses only the functions of the engine, in order to show you its power and how to use it.
 Now imagine what you can do when you use Box 2D and the other tools!